Chuck Bednarik: Accomplishments and legacy

+Bednarik was elected to the Pro Football Hall of Fame in 1967, and was named to the NFL 50th Anniversary All Time Team as the center, the NFL 75th Anniversary All Time Two Way Team (center and linebacker), and the NFL 100th Anniversary All Time Team as a linebacker.
+He was named to the NFL All Decade Team for the 1950s as a center.
+He was selected All NFL nine times (as a center in 1950, and a linebacker in 1951–1957 and 1960), and played in eight Pro Bowls.
+The Eagles retired his number 60 in 1987.
+They named him to their 75th Anniversary Team in 2007, where they honored Bednarik as the best center and middle linebacker in team history, Bednarik later saying, "'On that day ...
+I felt like Benjamin Franklin.'"
+In 2021, The Athletic named him the 54th greatest player ever.

+He was MVP of the 1954 Pro Bowl, taking back an interception for a touchdown, recovering three fumbles, and even punting when the punter got injured.

-Bednarik proved extremely durable, missing just three games in his 14 seasons.
-He was named All-Pro eight times and was the last of the NFL's "Sixty-Minute Men," players who played both offense and defense on a regular basis.
+He proved extremely durable, playing in 169 of 172 games in his 14 seasons with the Philadelphia Eagles, and two of his only three games missed were at the beginning of his rookie year.
+He spoke with coach Earle "Greasy" Neale after those games and asked to be traded if we was not going to play.
+He became a starter, playing linebacker and center, after that.
+He was the last of the NFL's "Sixty-Minute Men", players who played both offense and defense on a regular basis.
+Neale would give the induction speech for Bednarik when he joined the hall of fame.

-Bednarik's nickname, "Concrete Charlie," originated from his off-season career as a concrete salesman for the Warner Company, not (contrary to popular belief) from his reputation as a ferocious tackler.
-Nonetheless, sportswriter Hugh Brown of The Evening Bulletin in Philadelphia, credited with bestowing the nickname, remarked that Bednarik "is as hard as the concrete he sells."
+Bednarik's nickname, "Concrete Charlie," originated from his off-season career as a concrete salesman for the Warner Company, not from his reputation as a ferocious tackler.
+Sportswriter Hugh Brown of The Evening Bulletin in Philadelphia, credited with bestowing Bednarik with the nickname, remarked that Bednarik "is as hard as the concrete he sells."

 Bednarik served as an analyst on the HBO program Inside The NFL for its inaugural season in 1977–78.
+The show was based in Philadelphia at its debut, with Bednarik and "Big" Al Meltzer as the hosts.

-In 1999, he was ranked number 54 on The Sporting News' list of the 100 Greatest Football Players.
-This made him the highest-ranking player to have spent his entire career with the Eagles, the highest-ranking offensive center and the eighth-ranked linebacker in all of professional football.
+In 2021, The Athletic ranked the top 100 NFL players of all time, with Bednarik at 54.
+In 1999, he also was ranked number 54 on The Sporting News' list of the 100 Greatest Football Players, making him the highest-ranking player to have spent his entire career with the Eagles, the highest-ranking offensive center, and the eighth-ranked linebacker in all of professional football.

-In 2010, Bednarik was ranked number 35 on the NFL Network's "The Top 100: NFL's Greatest Players".
-Ranked one spot ahead of Bednarik at #34 was Deion Sanders, a player for whom Bednarik has held open contempt in regards to being a two-way player.
-Bednarik was not the highest placed Eagle on the NFL Network's list.
-That distinction was held by Reggie White at number 7.
+In 2010, Bednarik was ranked 35th on the NFL Network's "The Top 100: NFL's Greatest Players".
+Ranked one spot ahead of Bednarik at #34 was Deion Sanders, a player for whom Bednarik had held open contempt in regards to being a two-way player.

+General manager Ernie Accorsi called Bednarik "'the John Wayne of football.'"